strike-finance/perpetuals-smart-contracts/README.md

 In long positions, when the price drops below the liquidation price, the trader's position will be liquidated.
 In short positions, when the price rises higher than the liquidation price, the trader's position will be liquidated.
 Losses will be covered by the trader's collateral.
 Once the collateral reaches 2.5% of its original value, the position will be liquidated.
 An off-chain bot will be monitoring transactions and liquidate once liquidation criteria is met.

-- The collaterals are sent to the orders validator to be processed
+- The collaterals are sent to the orders validator to be ed
 - The liquidation price has been met
   - Since each hour the borrowed fee is deducted from the user, the smart contract will get the current value of the position which will be `current price * position size amount` then subtract it by the amount of positions assets in the UTxO.
 Then we will subtract the initial collateral amount with that value.
 The final value will be compared to see if it is less than 2.5% of the original collateral amount